mia-platform/documentation/docs/developer_guide/sdk_ios.md

 The SDK project is divided in modules:

 * mkApp - *Core Framework*
-* MIASyncro
+* MIASync
+* MIAAnalytics - *Coming soon*

 The main one, which we will refer as **Core framework**, will give you access to the CRUD functionality of the BaaS backend, the SSO login and the analytics for your projects.

-The second one is the **MIASyncro** framework; this module is optional for your project and rely on the **Core framework** to work and will add the sync data between BaaS and local database functionality to your project.
+The second one is the **MIASync** framework; this module is optional for your project and rely on the **Core framework** to work and will add the sync data between BaaS and local database functionality to your project.

 The following paragraph will describe in detail the usage of each module.